gvellut/jncep/README.md

 You may delete: C:\Users\gvellut\.jncep
 ```

-It creates the new folder and performs a simple copy of the files.
+It creates the new folder and performs a simple copy of the files present in the old directory.

 **Note**: `jncep` will keep functioning with the `<HOME>/.jncep` folder so it is not actually necessary to run this command.